windmill-labs/windmilldocs/docs/getting_started/using_scripts_flows_webhooks.md

-# Using Scripts, Flows and webhooks to build an issue triage bot
+# Build an issue triage bot flow

 In this tutorial, we'll use Windmill to build a bot that automatically labels new issues created in one or more GitHub repositories.